Depth charge: History

-A hydrostatic pistol actuated by water pressure at a pre-selected depth detonated the charge.
+A hydrostatic pistol actuated by water pressure at a selected depth detonated the charge.
 Initial depth settings were 40 or 80 ft.
 Because production could not keep up with demand, anti-submarine vessels initially carried only two depth charges, to be released from a chute at the stern of the ship.
 The first success was the sinking of U-68 off County Kerry, Ireland, on 22 March 1916, by the Q-ship Farnborough.
 Germany became aware of the depth charge following unsuccessful attacks on U-67 on 15 April 1916, and U-69 on 20 April 1916.
-The only other submarines sunk by depth charge during 1916 were UC-19 and UB-29.
+The only other submarines sinkings involving depth charges during 1916 were UC-19 and UB-29.

 Numbers of depth charges carried per ship increased to four in June 1917, to six in August, and 30–50 by 1918.
 The weight of charges and racks caused ship instability unless heavy guns and torpedo tubes were removed to compensate.
 Improved pistols allowed greater depth settings in 50 ft increments, from 50 to 200 ft.
 Even slower ships could safely use the Type D at below 100 ft and at 10 kn or more, so the relatively ineffective Type D* was withdrawn.
 Monthly use of depth charges increased from 100 to 300 per month during 1917 to an average of 1745 per month during the last six months of World War I. The Type D could be detonated as deep as 300 ft by that date.
 By the war's end, 74,441 depth charges had been issued by the RN, and 16,451 fired, scoring 38 kills in all, and aiding in 140 more.